 Jorma Taccone and Akiva Schaffer: Auditioned for the 2005-2006 season (season 31) along with their Lonely Island friend, Andy Samberg.
 Samberg was the only one who became a cast member while Taccone and Schaffer became writers.

 Michael Patrick O'Brien (credited as Mike O'Brien): Another 2005-2006 potential cast member who became a show writer.
 O'Brien also auditioned to be a cast member for the 2009-2010 season, and didn't make the cut there either.
-As of the 2013-2014 season, O'Brien is now a cast member, along with new feature players John Milhiser, Beck Bennett, Noël Wells, Brooks Wheelan (who was originally hired as a writer, but when Lorne decided to make Tim Robinson a writer instead of a cast member, Wheelan was added to the new feature player cast), and Kyle Mooney (with Sasheer Zamata coming in on January 18, 2014note hired to combat the criticisms of the show not having a black female cast member since 2007, and Colin Jostnote hired after Seth Meyers left to do his own talk show on NBC coming in on March 1, 2014).
+On the 2013-2014 season, O'Brien was a cast member, along with then-new feature players John Milhiser, Beck Bennett, Noël Wells, Brooks Wheelan (who was originally hired as a writer, but when Lorne decided to make Tim Robinson a writer instead of a cast member, Wheelan was added to the new feature player cast), and Kyle Mooney (with Sasheer Zamata coming in on January 18, 2014note hired to combat the criticisms of the show not having a black female cast member since 2007, and Colin Jostnote hired after Seth Meyers left to do his own talk show on NBC coming in on March 1, 2014).
 As of the 2014-2015 season, O'Brien is back to being a writer (but does appear on the show's short films on occasion), Wells, Wheelan, and Milhiser have been fired, and Mooney, Bennett, Jost, and Zamata are still in the cast.

 Mindy Kaling: Was offered a job as a writer for the 2006-2007 season, but wasn't allowed to break her contract at The Office to take it.